First Battle of Swat

-The First Battle of Swat, also known as Operation Rah-e-Haq, was fought between Pakistan and the Tehrik-i-Taliban in late 2007 over control of the Swat District of Pakistan.
+The First Battle of Swat (code-named Operation Rah-e-Haq) was fought between the Government of Pakistan and the Tehrik-i-Taliban in late 2007 over control of the Swat District of Pakistan.

 The battle began on 25 October 2007 and involved the Pakistani Army and TTP-led forces in a fight for control of the Swat district of Pakistan.
 From 25 October 2007, to 7 November 2007, the militants quickly seized control of the region.
 On 15 November 2007, a Pakistani offensive commenced.

 Battle

 First phase – Taliban occupy Swat

 On 24 October, more than 3000-3500 Pakistani infantry troops were sent to Swat to confront Taliban forces that were massing in the district in a bid to impose their version of Sharia law in the valley that included preventing women's education, death penalty for barbers, music shop owners, and thieves, along with an anti Polio-vaccination campaign to prevent the local population from getting vaccinated.
 The Pakistani infantry troops deployed to the hill-tops of the rugged terrain.
 On 25 October, heavy fighting started with a suicide bomber attacking a paramilitary truck and killing 17 soldiers and 13 civilians.
 Fighting erupted in the hills with Taliban forces attacking military posts and the military attacking Taliban mountain hideouts.
 By 31 October, the military reported that up to 130 militant fighters were killed, however the next day about 700 militants overran a police position on a hill in Khwazakhela.
 Police forces in Matta were completely surrounded by the end of the day.
 The Taliban also overran the nearby town of Khwazakhela, thus taking two police stations and took a large arsenal of weapons that was in them.
 There was no major fighting until 7 November, when the Taliban continued their advance and took the town of Madyan.
 The police there also gave up their weapons, vehicles and control of local police stations.
 The insurgents occupied the floodplain side of the broad Swat river, which sweeps up towards the Hindu Kush mountains, while the remaining Pakistani infantry troops held the road that follows the steep, forested hills.
 This left the Taliban in control of most of the Swat district and by then they had already set up their own local 'governors' in Tehsil Kabal, Matta and Khawazkhela.